harvic3/nodetskeleton/README.md

 const instance = new TextFeelingController();
 // You can see the default export export default instance;
+// Or just use export default new TextFeelingController();
 ```
 Example of the handling of the `controllers` in the `index` file of our application: